NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 ![Case study diagram](./diagram1.png)

 As it's outlined in the diagram above, we want to create two different services:
-- the `algebraic-server`, providing functionalities related to algebraic operations (e.g., factorials, exponents)
+- the `algebraic-server`, providing functionalities related to algebraic operations (e.g., factorials, powers)
 - the `geometric-server`, exposing utilities related to geometric operations (e.g., computation of shape areas)

 Both services will internally use a shared set of simple arithmetic operations